-The good news is, with a basic understanding of the art of building a compost pile and the science of what’s going on inside the pile, anyone can create top notch compost in their backyard that will surpass the quality of anything that can purchased at a gardening store.
-Not to mention the added bonus of diverting waste streams like food scraps, coffee grounds and cardboard from burdening our landfills and recycling facilities.
+The good news is, with a basic understanding of the art of building a compost pile and the science of what’s going on inside the pile, anyone can create top-notch compost in their backyard that will surpass the quality of anything that can be purchased at a gardening store.
+Not to mention the added bonus of diverting waste streams like food scraps, coffee grounds, and cardboard from burdening our landfills and recycling facilities.

 10 am – Noon